-The best way to get in the mood for the carnival is the Panorama steel band competition on the Saturday, the 24th of August, preceding the official carnival start.
-The best steel bands from across the UK prepare a music piece lasting up to 10 minutes and compete for the title of “National Champions of Steel”.
+The best way to get in the mood for the carnival is the Panorama steel band competition, which precedes the official carnival start.
+The best steel bands from across the UK prepare a music piece lasting up to 10 minutes and compete for the title of “National Champions of Steel.”

 Carnival Sunday: The official opening of the carnival is marked by a procession of Steel.
 Carnival revellers smear mud and paint on themselves as a way of driving away demons.

-Ladbroke Grove Road Meet by Sainsburys at the top of Ladbroke grove between 5.30am - 6am for the event from 6am - 9am
+Meet by Sainsburys at the top of Ladbroke Grove at 5.30am - 6am for the event from 6am - 9am

 Sunday is the day of the Children’s parade.
-The parade starts at 9 a.m. and marks the beginning of the carnival parades.
+The parade starts at 9am and marks the beginning of the carnival's parades.
 It is perfect for all those who want to enjoy the street party in a less busy environment.
-Sunday is also the day when the costume prizes are awarded.
+Sunday is also when the costume prizes are awarded.

 During the carnival weekend there are more than 300 stalls lining the streets, with the majority selling delicious authentic Caribbean food.
 Caribbean cuisine has many influences including French, Spanish, Dutch, British and African.
 This diversity is reflected by the range of dishes available including roti, an Indo-Caribbean dish served with meat or vegetables, jerked meats such as chicken and pork seasoned with a hot marinade, rice and peas or curried goat.
 The list of delicious foods is endless, so be adventurous!

-Travel plans and getting around the Notting Hill Carnival
+Travel plans: Getting around the Notting Hill Carnival

 Some Underground stations and bus routes will be affected over the whole weekend.
 Use the map on the left to help you plan your journey to the carnival and find your way around.